-Residence Life Community Guidelines
+HBU Community Guidelines

 Alcohol Policy-Possession or consumption of alcohol is not permitted anywhere on campus by any individual.
 Alcohol-related conduct that ignores the rights of others to a quiet, orderly living environment is not acceptable.
-For further information, please see "Alcohol Policy" in the University Policies section.

-Chronic Misbehavior - A resident establishes an unacceptable pattern of misconduct when he or she is frequently in trouble, though individual offenses might be minor.
+Chronic Misbehavior - A student establishes an unacceptable pattern of misconduct when he or she is frequently in trouble, though individual offenses might be minor.
 A pattern of recalcitrance, irresponsible conduct, or manifest immaturity may be interpreted as a significant disciplinary problem.
-Generally, the third violation of policy will result in a referral for eviction/termination of contract.

-Drugs & Illegal Substances - Use, possession, and/or distribution of drugs and/or illegal substances is strictly prohibited and may result in eviction and referral to the University discipline officer and/or law enforcement agencies.
+Drugs & Illegal Substances - Use, possession, and/or distribution of drugs and/or illegal substances is strictly prohibited and may result in eviction from campus and referral to the University discipline officer and/or law enforcement agencies.
 This includes possession of any drug paraphernalia.

-Failure to Comply - Residents must comply with all written and verbal requests and instructions from Residence Life, housing staff, and University officials.
+Failure to Comply - Students must comply with all written and verbal requests and instructions from University officials.
 This includes requests to produce valid identification.
 Failure to comply may result in disciplinary action and/or fine.

 Firearms/Weapons - Firearms and other weapons are not allowed on the property.
-Residents and their guests must comply with all federal, state, local and University laws and regulations pertaining to all weapons including, without limitation, explosives, bows and arrows, illegal knives, martial arts weapons, air rifles, BB guns, or any other object that can be construed as a weapon.
+All students and their guests must comply with all federal, state, local and University laws and regulations pertaining to all weapons including, without limitation, explosives, bows and arrows, illegal knives, martial arts weapons, air rifles, BB guns, or any other object that can be construed as a weapon.

 Implied Consent - All students in a room/area will be held responsible for their behavior/objects in that room or area.
-In addition, residents who are not observed participating in misbehavior or in possession of inappropriate items/ objects, but are in the presence of a policy violation, can be held responsible.
+In addition, residents who are not observed participating in misbehavior or in possession of inappropriate items/objects, but are in the presence of a policy violation, can be held responsible.
 This is called "Implied Consent."
 If a resident is not present, he/she will be held responsible unless it can be clearly demonstrated that he/she had no knowledge of the violation.